LAKERS TOGETHER: Find out how we're moving forward.

 Applied Linguistics Minor—ESL Track

-The ESL track of the Applied Linguistics Minor is designed for students seeking elementary, including CSAT, or secondary teacher certification.
+The ESL track of the Applied Linguistics Minor is designed for students seeking elementary, including CSAT or PCKET, or secondary teacher certification.
 The ESL curriculum is being reviewed by the Michigan Department of Education (MDE) and ESL licensure is currently pending (approval expected August 2018).
 When approved, the curriculum will meet MDE standards for a teachable minor for elementary or secondary certification and leads to ESL endorsement, an add-on credential to a Michigan teaching license.
 Students must complete 18 credits of coursework in English and a supervised teaching practicum with College of Education to fulfill the Applied Linguistics Minor/ESL Track.
 They must also pass the Michigan Test for Teacher Certification (MTTC) in ESL to qualify for ESL endorsement.

 Requirements for a Minor in Applied Linguistics – ESL Track: 23 credits